 We are the largest wholesale distributor of information technology, or IT, products and supply chain solutions worldwide based on revenues.
 We offer a broad range of IT products and supply chain solutions and help generate demand and create efficiencies for our customers and suppliers around the world.
 Our results of operations have been, and will continue to be, directly affected by the conditions in the economy in general.
 The IT distribution industry in which we operate is characterized by narrow gross profit as a percentage of net sales, or gross margin, and narrow income from operations as a percentage of net sales, or operating margin.
 Historically, our margins have also been impacted by pressures from price competition and declining average selling prices, as well as changes in vendor terms and conditions, including, but not limited to, variations in vendor rebates and incentives, our ability to return inventory to vendors, and time periods qualifying for price protection.
-We expect competitive pricing pressures and restrictive vendor terms and conditions and credit changes to and continue to refine our pricing strategies, inventory management processes and vendor program processes.
-In addition, we continuously monitor and work to change, as appropriate, certain terms, conditions and credit offered to our customers to reflect those being imposed by our vendors, including our presence in adjacent product categories, such as automatic identification/data capture and point-of-sale, or AIDC/POS, enterprise computing, cloud computing, consumer electronics and fee-for-service logistics offerings.
+We expect competitive pricing pressures and restrictive vendor terms and conditions to continue in the foreseeable future.
+In addition, our margins have and may continue to be impacted by our inventory levels which are based on projections of future demand, product availability, product acceptance and marketability, and market conditions.
+Any sudden decline in demand and/or rapid technological changes in products could cause us to have a charge for excess and/or obsolete inventory.
+To mitigate these factors, we have implemented changes to and continue to refine our pricing strategies, inventory management processes and vendor program processes.
+In addition, we continuously monitor and work to change, as appropriate, certain terms, conditions and credit offered to our customers to reflect those being imposed by our vendors, to recover costs and/or to facilitate sales opportunities.
+We have also strived to improve our profitability through diversification of product offerings, including our presence in adjacent product categories, such as automatic identification/data capture and point-of-sale, or AIDC/POS, enterprise computing, cloud computing, consumer electronics and fee-for-service logistics offerings.
 Our business also requires significant levels of working capital primarily to finance trade accounts receivable and inventory.
 We have historically relied on, and continue to rely heavily on, trade credit from vendors, available cash, debt and factoring of trade accounts receivable for our working capital needs.